 About

 While the last decade or so has seen an increase in adaptive fashion in the marketplace, along with a growing number of adaptive apparel research studies, there is an opportunity for much more in this emerging sector.
-If you would like to learn more about adaptive apparel history, design research, or inclusion principles, please let me know!

 -

-Adaptive and inclusive apparel examples and design characteristics.
+Adaptive and inclusive apparel principles.

 -

-Participatory design for adaptive apparel.
+Participatory research and design for adaptive apparel development.

 -